AmeriMark Direct

-AmeriMark Direct is an American privately held mail order and direct marketing company founded in 1969 and based in Cleveland, Ohio, United States.
-It operates 10 catalogs and 7 websites and specializes in ladies apparel, shoes, jewelry and accessories, perfumes, fragrances and cosmetics, diet and weight loss, personal care products, As Seen on TV products and housewares.
-The company has about $400 million in annual revenue and employs 700 in the Cleveland suburbs of Middleburg Heights, Ohio and Berea, Ohio.
+AmeriMark Direct was an American privately held mail order and direct marketing company founded in 1969 and based in Cleveland, Ohio, United States.
+It operated 10 catalogs and 7 websites and specialized in ladies apparel, shoes, jewelry and accessories, perfumes, fragrances and cosmetics, diet and weight loss, personal care products, As Seen on TV products and housewares.
+The company had about $400 million in annual revenue and employed 700 in the Cleveland suburbs of Middleburg Heights, Ohio and Berea, Ohio.

-The company is a member of the American Catalog Mailers Association.
+The company was a member of the American Catalog Mailers Association.

-Company history
+History

 The company was founded in 1969 by Avvy Katz when he established Anthony Richards, a women's apparel catalog featuring a variety of affordable clothing.
 Katz subsequently acquired two additional catalogs – Beauty Boutique and Windsor Collection.
 The Beauty Boutique catalog contained numerous beauty products including popular perfumes and fragrances while the Windsor Collection featured value-priced fashion jewelry.
 In 1995, Katz started a discount healthcare catalog titled Healthy Living.